conan-io/conan-io.github.io/_posts/2020-09-07-New-conan-release-1-29.markdown

 `CMake` toolchains which had been added previously, this new toolchain class generates `.mak` files for the `Gnu Make` build system which contain all the relevant build-related variables from Conan.
-To clarify, this does NOT include varaibles related to dependencies: this is still the domain of generators.
+To clarify, this does NOT include variables related to dependencies: this is still the domain of generators.

 ## Lockfile Bug Fixes